FutureShockco/crosswars.docs/README.md

 ## What is CrossWars?
 CrossWars is a massively multiplayer strategy play-to-earn game based on blockchain.

-## Why Polygon Network?
+## Why Arbitrum Network?

-Polygon is, to this day, the most well-built and user-friendly platform for Ethereum.
-It provides a variety of solutions for Ethereum’s pain points such as scalability, high gas fee, and infrastructure development while maintaining a high level of security.
-Moreover, Polygon enables true interoperability by embracing the multi-chain ecosystem of Ethereum, hence the title “Ethereum’s internet of blockchains”.
-Polygon is specially tailored for mass adoption which is exactly what gaming in the blockchain is going towards.
+Arbitrum is, to this day, the most well-built and user-friendly platform for Ethereum.
+It provides a variety of solutions for Arbitrum’s pain points such as scalability, high gas fee, and infrastructure development while maintaining a high level of security.
+Arbitrum is specially tailored for mass adoption which is exactly what gaming in the blockchain is going towards.